Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Calculation of the cell impedance

 The Green's function method is used to calculate the electrical impedance of the cell containing the electron system~\cite{wilen1988jltp}.
 We consider a cylindrical cell of radius $R=1.8$~cm and height $H=0.2$~cm.
 The distribution of the electrostatic potential $\phi(\textbf{r})$, with $\textbf{r}=(r,z)$, and the electron density $n_\textrm{s}(r)$ satisfy the integral equation

 where $\tilde{\phi}$ is the electrostatic potential due to the bias voltages applied to the concentric electrodes at the bottom and top of the cell and $G(\textbf{r},r')$ is the Green function corresponding to the potential at a point with coordinates $\textbf{r}$ due to a ring of charge with unit charge density located at radius $r'$ on the surface of liquid.
-To find the density distribution, Eq.~\eqref{eq:int} is solved by the finite element method on a 2D coordinate grid of dimensions 1800x200.
+To find the density distribution, Eq.~\eqref{eq:int} is solved by the finite difference method (FDM) on a 2D coordinate grid of dimensions $1800\times 200$.
 The surface of liquid is assumed to be located at the middle of the cell ($z=H/2$), and the dielectric constant of liquid helium is assumed to be unity for simplicity.
 Following Ref.~\cite{wilen1988jltp}, the potential $\tilde{\phi}(\textbf{r})$ and the Green functions $G(\textbf{r},r')$ are found by the relaxation method, and the density distribution at electrostatic equilibrium is found by assuming vanishing potential difference (electric field) within the charged surface.
-The typical equilibrium density profiles are shown in Fig.~\ref{fig:3} in the main text.
+The equilibrium density profiles calculated for two different sets of bias voltages applied to the electrodes in our experiment are shown in Fig.~\ref{fig:11}.

 The electrical impedance of the cell is defined as $Z_\textrm{cell}=V/I$, where $V$ is the amplitude of the rf driving voltage applied to the detection electrode and $I$ is the current flowing into this electrode~\cite{wilen1988jltp}.
-For a given equilibrium density profile, we assume small variation of the density $\delta n_\textrm{s}(\textbf{r})$ due to a small voltage signal $V=20$~mV and calculate the distribution of the corresponding electric potential $\delta\phi(\textrm{r})$ in the cell by taking into account the linearized continuity equation at the charged surface with the current density $j(r)=-\sigma \partial (\delta \phi)/\partial r$, where the electrical conductivity is given by
+For a given equilibrium density profile, we assume small variation of the density $\delta n_\textrm{s}(\textbf{r})$ due to a small voltage signal $V=20$~mV and calculate the distribution of the corresponding electric potential $\delta\phi(\textrm{r})$ in the cell by taking into account the linearized continuity equation at the charged surface with the current density $j(r)=-\sigma \partial (\delta \phi)/\partial r$, where $\sigma$ is the electrical conductivity.
+An expression for the electric conductivity can be found from the general balance-of-force equation as